Setting up a UserGate proxy server

 List

-and then select the previously reserved IP from the list that opens. - In the Security groups field, select the
+and then select the previously reserved IP address from the list that opens. - In the Security groups field, select the

 usergate-sg